daniilminin1990/daniilminin1990/README.md

 <img align="right" src="https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExejlndzZvam1kZzJsaDVsazhza3JobTdwY3ViZXJyejN5anNhcW45ZSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/GOSYhIC5AF1le/giphy.gif" width="320">

-I'm a frontend developer with.
-As a frontend developer, I am constantly improving my skills, even in my sleep.
+I am constantly improving my skills, even in my sleep.
-I create user-friendly interfaces.

 When encountering new technologies, I strive to break them down into the smallest details to understand how they work from the inside.

 I solve complex problems, getting to the root of the issue.
 Also confident specialist in React, TypeScript, and JavaScript.
 Experienced to work with RestAPIs and integrating with databases.

-The technologies I work with include: React, TypeScript, JavaScript (ES6), HTML, CSS, SASS/SCSS, RestAPI, Redux, RTK, RTK Query, DndKit, React Hook Form, Formik, Zod, Webpack, etc. I am also able to create my own UIKit XD.

-Skills: Team leadership, troubleshooting, excellent soft skills (able to find common ground with everyone).

 There is one issue - as my previous boss said, "I take a long time to prepare, but I work quickly."

-Prior to becoming a developer, I was a geology scientist and have experience working in the USA
+Prior to becoming a developer, I was a geology scientist and have experience working in the USA.
+So I am throuogh in solving tasks as scientist

 ### 💻 Languages and tools: